How can we help you?

 - Trucking insurance minimums.

-Kevin Coluccio has been handling truck crashes for the nearly thirty years.
-A member of several legal organizations focused specifically on trucking claims, he is a member of the Academy of Truck Accident Attorneys (ATTA).
+Kevin Coluccio has been handling truck crashes for more than 30 years.
+He is a member of several legal organizations focused specifically on trucking claims, including the Academy of Truck Accident Attorneys (ATTA).

 Wright v.
 Trucking Company

 The Wrights were on their way to a Christmas party when the family vehicle was struck head-on by a semi-truck and trailer.

 Two of the family members suffered serious injuries.
 They had to be airlifted from the crash scene to Harborview Medical Center in Seattle.

 In the initial crash reports, it looked like the trucker had swerved in to the Wrights to avoid hitting another car.

 But a through investigation and expert analysis found that the trucker was going too fast for conditions—and that he may have been distracted by his cell phone.

 The trucker had also violated the defensive driving standard, which means that a trucker should never turn into the oncoming lane of travel.